BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Transcriptome statistics from samples obtained on LMG1411 collected on the Gould (LMG1411) in the Western Antarctica Peninsula in 2014.
 (Polar Transcriptomes project)

-attribute NC_GLOBAL title String Transcriptome statistics from samples obtained on LMG1411 collected on the Gould (LMG1411) in the Western Antarctica Peninsula in 2014.
-(Polar Transcriptomes project)
+attribute NC_GLOBAL title String [Transcriptome statistics] - Transcriptome statistics from samples obtained on LMG1411 collected on the Gould (LMG1411) in the Western Antarctica Peninsula in 2014.
+(Polar Transcriptomes project) (Iron and Light Limitation in Ecologically Important Polar Diatoms: Comparative Transcriptomics and Development of Molecular Indicators)

 attribute NC_GLOBAL version String 1